Tar command options and syntax explained

 Creating an archive or tarball

-To create an archive, three options c, v and f are used together.
-The following command creates an archive from a single file named test and puts that archive file in the same directory.
+Use options c, v, and f to create an archive.
+The following command creates an archive from the test file and puts the archived file in the same directory.

 #tar -cvf test.tar test